secluso/mobile_app/README.md

-# Privastead Mobile Application
+# Secluso Mobile Application
 **Developer Quick-Start Guide (Android & iOS)**

-> Use this guide to build the Privastead mobile application from source.
+> Use this guide to build the Secluso mobile application from source.
-> Important: Complete all core setup steps in [`HOW_TO.md`](https://github.com/privastead/privastead/blob/main/HOW_TO.md) before continuing.
+> Important: Complete all core setup steps in [`HOW_TO.md`](https://github.com/secluso/secluso/blob/main/HOW_TO.md) before continuing.

 ---